How does this medication work? What will it do for me?

-Anemia: As with other nonsteroidal anti-inflammatory drugs (NSAIDs), etodolac can make anemia worse.
+Anemia: As with other nonsteroidal anti-inflammatory drugs (NSAIDs), etodolac can cause a reduced red blood cell count (anemia) or make existing anemia worse.
 If you have a history of anemia, your doctor may recommend regular blood tests to determine your hemoglobin levels.

 Drowsiness/reduced alertness: Drowsiness, dizziness, and lightheadedness have been reported by some people taking this medication.
 Do not drive vehicles or undertake other potentially hazardous activities until you have determined that this medication does not affect you in this way.

 Fluid retention: As with many other NSAIDs, people have reported increased fluid retention while taking this medication.
 People who have heart failure, high blood pressure, kidney disease, who are recovering from surgical operations under general anesthesia, or have any other condition that might lead to fluid retention should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.